scotopic/chia-nft-minter/README.md

                                    -wi 6
                                    -wf 234234

+1. Minting: Add sample project for anyone to use to mint on testnet
 1. Minting: Add ability to pre-split coins? perhaps as separate tool?
    * Does this work?
 Does Chia wallet pick largest coin first?
    * What happens when they change this algo?